 AUsome Training stands on the shoulders of those people, from Sinclair, Lawson, Willey, Williams and many others to the researchers of today such as Gernsbacher, Murray, Milton, and Upferstein – tens of thousands of Autistics focused on a few simple but crucial questions.
 The answers we present in our autism training are often very similar to those described by our community decades ago, tested and found to be accurate, subjected to research and critiques for decades.
 We use up to date terminology that has taken time to develop, and certainly there’s been a lot of new science we can lean on, both from Autistic and non-Autistic authors that is now available through peer-reviewed journals and reference books, but the core message is the same, and you can check this for yourself by reviewing publications from 2008, 2005, 1998, and even into the early 1990s.

-Professionals will get an insight into the real challenges Autistic pupils face.
+Professionals will get an insight into the real challenges Autistic clients face.
 Our training will give you tools to assess the physical and social environment so that your Autistic clients can thrive instead of struggling to survive.
-Our courses look at the demands placed on Autistic people to communicate, learn and behave in ways which are not natural to them and gives you strategies to make positive changes which are easy to implement.
+Our courses look at the demands placed on Autistic people to communicate, learn and behave in ways which are not natural to us and gives you strategies to make positive changes which are easy to implement.
 Our autism training will explain how Autistic people process their environment differently.
-We also explain how the social environment is often different for the Autistic person because of how they are perceived by others.
-AUsome training does not look at behaviours as simply “good” and “bad” or “appropriate” and “inappropriate” but looks at behaviour as a reflection of the environment and a way to communicate needs.
+We also explain how the social environment is often different for the Autistic person because of how we are perceived by others.
+In short, we will support you to meet the needs of your Autistic clients.

 We have lots of helpful articles in our resources section that will explain more from the Autistic Perspective Read